Gregory Horror Show: Soul Collector

-Mobile game
+Lost Qualia

 Milky Cartoon and Unframe, Inc. launched a mobile game based on the show in October 2018 for Android and iOS, titled Gregory Horror Show: Lost Qualia.
-So far, the game is only available in the Japanese app store.
-An English version has yet to appear in the United States and Europe.
+It has yet to be released outside of Japan.

 Gregory Horror Show: Lost Qualia is a Gacha-based RPG mobile game that combines the elements of dungeon crawling with a Gacha card system.
 Lost Qualia uses the original 3D cube-esque graphics and style that the series is known for.

 The main storyline tells of the player showing up at Gregory House, where Gregory the manager himself meets the player and tells him about a previous guest known only as "that man".
 Gregory further explains that the guests delusional beliefs has gotten far too powerful, and that he is able to take over the hotel, turn it into a dungeon, and distort the surreal world around it.
 Gregory wants the player to help him and the other guests on a quest to take back Gregory House and defeat the man, who is mad with delusional power.
 The main quest also takes the player and company outside the hotel to the cactus sibling's homeland, (seen in volume 3) which is called Cactus Land.
 The quest also takes the player & co. to Roulette boy's casino.

-Like the PS2 video game, The player has a hotel room that serves as the central hub when they finish the tutorial or start up the game.
-They are able to customize their room with items they get either in a quest or in the Gacha cards from the fortune teller, level up their characters, and manage their Gacha cards and deck to us in a quest.
+Like the PS2 video game, the player has a hotel room that serves as the central hub when they finish the tutorial or start up the game.
+They are able to customize their room with items they get either in a quest or in the Gacha cards from the fortune teller, level up their characters, and manage their Gacha cards and deck to use in a quest.
 Occasionally and randomly, Gregory, Neko Zombie, Catherine, Hell's Chef, and other playable characters will drop by to visit the player in their room talking to them and offer their support in a quest where the player is able to optionally choose them and play as them in any level.
 If the player has a playable character unlocked from either in a quest or found in Gacha card pack they can engage in conversation with the other visiting characters in the player's room, usually giving their commentary on the player, the current situation, and chat among themselves based on relationships they have with the other characters, or different topics.